We are a public service of national concern, independent of any cause of political, economic or any other nature.

 Summer Camp devoted to our listeners on the seacoast, as well as a new portal, www.radio3net.ro (using HTML 5, Cache, PHP and weather responsive technologies).

 We create a bridge for the numerous communities of Romanians and Aromanians worldwide, for the seamen, military and security forces in theatres of operations abroad.
-Our daily broadcasts are in 10 languages (English, French, German, Spanish, Russian, Italian, Serbian, Ukrainian, Arabic and Chinese) and represent an information bond between Romania and the foreign audience of large urban establishments.
+Our daily broadcasts are in 11 languages (English, French, German, Spanish, Russian, Italian, Serbian, Ukrainian, Arabic, Hebrew and Chinese) and represent an information bond between Romania and the foreign audience of large urban establishments.

-Our most popular programmes are music, history and cultural shows, depicting traditions and customs, as well as Romanian language lessons.
-We have numerous information items, both on-air and online, devoted particularly to our Romanian listeners abroad.
+Our most popular programs are music, history and cultural shows, depicting traditions and customs, as well as Romanian language lessons.
+We have numerous information items, on-air and online, devoted particularly to our Romanian listeners abroad.